Get troubleshooting advice for you and your IT administrators around issues related to single sign-on (SSO).

 If the issue persists, it is possible that this specific device cannot access the company's SSO environment.
 Check with your IT department if there are any restrictions regarding specific devices which are allowed to use SSO.
 For example, with MDM solutions, issues can arise if Miro is not properly allowlisted.

 For the Miro Desktop app specifically - check that our app's schema works successfully for you and is not broken.
-To do that, enter miroapp:// in the address line of your preferred browser and open it as a website (do not simply hit enter as that will start the search instead).
+To do that, enter miroapp:// in the address line of your preferred browser and click to open it as a website (do not simply hit enter, as that will start the search instead).

 At this moment, you are supposed to get a popup prompting you to open the Miro app.
 If that does not happen, the schema may be broken.
-In this case, follow the instructions for Windows or Mac.
+To check if the schema is correctly installed, follow the instructions for Windows or Mac (this is not applicable to MS Store version of the Miro app).

 - Go to the Registry Editor App

-- Press Ctrl + F and find miroapp
+- Press Ctrl + F and find miroapp.
+Your registry should look like this:

 Run the following command in the Terminal app: